orokgospel/My_DataEngineering_Glossary/UBA_Daily_Activities.md

 Deploying SQL Server SSRS using parameterization with @startdate and @endate for input. using <> for making condition of equal to

+18/10/2023
+How to know the execution time plan of an SQL Script. explain plan for (SQL script)
+SELECT * FROM TABLE(DBMS.XPLAIN.DISPLAY)